sujit25/forex_bot_mt5_python/README.md

 # Forex trading bot
-- Forex trading bot using MQL python interface.
+- Forex trading bot using MT5 python interface.
 I have integrated couple of trading strategies based on couple of technical indicators.